Header image

 The procedure for installing these prerequisites will vary depending on your operating system.
 To install the prerequisites in Ubuntu 6.06 Dapper, you could type:

-sudo apt-get install libglib2.0-dev libgtk2.0-dev libglade2-dev libgnome-keyring-dev gksu gedit
+[Debian/Ubuntu] sudo apt-get install libglib2.0-dev libgtk2.0-dev libglade2-dev libgnome-keyring-dev gedit polkit

 2. Build it